Automated Discovery of Operable Dynamics from Videos: Introduction

 Instead, our framework requires no prior knowledge of the system's dynamical properties, key variables, or their derivatives.
 By deriving representations directly from unprocessed data, our method provides a robust and generalizable foundation for analyzing complex systems, free from potentially unavailable or incorrect system-specific assumptions.
 To achieve such compact and operable representations, our approach compresses high-dimensional raw data into a minimal set of state variables while enforcing only the essential structural constraints, such as smoothness of system trajectories and state space occupancy, through enforced regularization techniques and targeted training strategies.

 We demonstrate the effectiveness of our method across four benchmark systems spanning classical mechanics and fluid dynamics.
-Without assuming system-specific prior knowledge, our approach supports rich dynamical analyses that are traditionally enabled by governing equations: identifying equilibrium points, estimating natural frequencies of linear and nonlinear oscillators, distinguishing chaotic from regular behavior, and detecting bifurcation from steady-state flows to periodic vortex shedding.
+Without assuming system-specific prior knowledge, our approach supports rich dynamical analyses that are traditionally enabled by governing equations: identifying equilibrium states, estimating natural frequencies of linear and nonlinear oscillators, distinguishing chaotic from regular behavior, and detecting bifurcation from steady-state flows to periodic vortex shedding.
+Although analytical justification and verification still require involvement from human scientists, these analyses serve as useful starting points for further analysis for scientific discovery.
 Our results highlight the potential of AI-assisted frameworks to augment scientific reasoning, offering a new paradigm for data-driven discovery that bridges predictive accuracy and interpretability.